Norbiton: Ideal City is notable for its proliferation of emblems, as for instance the following:

 The facts of our life are given their particular valency - are organised, if you like - by our desires, our impulses, our woeful trajectory.
 The only way we can avoid polarising the facts of our life, attracting the remora so to speak, is either not to move, or to accommodate them within a circular narrative of struggle and defeat/victory.
 Either way, we will make negligible headway, and feel considerable retardation.

-There is, to state the obvious, no remora of course.
+There is, to state the obvious, no remora.
 It is the facts of our life themselves that create the resistance.

 According to Frances Yates the emblem functioned as part of a memory system.
 The image is a trigger: it springs the argument (the epigram) in your brain.
 To this end she quotes Aubrey’s life of Francis Bacon.
 Bacon, it seems, had emblematic images (“severall figures of beast, bird and flower”) placed in the painted glass windows lining the gallery of his house at Gorhambury; “perhaps his Lordship might use them as topiques for locall use”, speculates Aubrey.